shikaan/shikaan.github.io/_posts/2024-09-08-x86-64-introduction-hello.md

 ²: 4 bytes are sometimed called double-words or dwords (hence the d suffix)
 </sup>

-General-purpose means that they can store anything, in principle.
+General purpose means that they can store anything in principle.
 In practice, we'll see that some registers have special meanings, some instructions only use certain registers, and some conventions dictate who is expected to write where.

-The only non general-purpose register we will be concerned with is `rip`, the _instruction pointer_ register.
-It holds the address of the next instruction to execute and therefore modifying `rip` allows programs to jump to arbitrary instructions in the code.
+The only non-general-purpose register we will be concerned with is `rip` the _instruction pointer_ register.
+It holds the address of the next instruction to execute, and therefore, modifying `rip` allows programs to jump to arbitrary instructions in the code.

 ### Our first assembly file